-The first and last evenings at hotels in Paris and Lyon respectively will be a part of this program.
-Accommodations for the five evenings in St. Etienne during the workshop are at the student dorms of Ecole Nationale Supérieure des Mines which are a short walk from campus.
+Housing for the four evenings in St. Etienne during the workshop are at the student dorms of Ecole Nationale Supérieure des Mines, which are a short walk from campus.

 St. Etienne, France

-Students and faculty will tour sites of design interest in Paris, France for a day and a half before departing south for St. Etienne, France for the L*unchBox workshop.
+Students and faculty will tour sites of design interest in Paris, France for two days before departing south for St. Etienne, France for the L*unchBox workshop.
 The final day and evening will be spent in Lyon, France prior to departure.